We generally say that we are not under the Law of Moses anymore, but how about the Ten Commandments? Do they still count? What does Jesus think?

 Jesus turned to encourage His horrified disciples, who understood the peril humanity was in: sure, the situation is impossible, but there’s good news!

 “What is impossible with men is possible with God.”
 (Luke 18:27)

 We can be saved by God Himself making it possible – through Jesus.
 We can’t keep the law, but He can.
 We can’t make ourselves right with God in order to inherit eternal life, but He can do it for us.

 The text continues to describe the Calvary event – the very event carried out by God that made it possible for us to inherit eternal life, despite our failure to keep His commands.
 With courage that is hard to fathom, Jesus talked with full understanding and consent about what would soon happen to Him:

 “Everything written by the prophets about the Son of Man will be carried out.
 He will be handed over to the Gentiles, and He will be mocked and insulted and spat upon.
 After they have scourged Him, they will kill Him.
 Yet on the third day, He will rise again.”
 (Luke 18:31-33)

 By shedding His innocent blood for us, and conquering death, His sacrifice made us holy in God’s sight.
 We have the right to be called Children of God and live with Him forever.

 We can become suitable vessels for God’s Spirit to live in us, to tabernacle within us.
 By His Spirit working in us, we become more and more inclined and empowered to live according to His word and His ways.
 We can learn to obey His commandments.
 Because they are commandments, not suggestions.
 He meant them then, and He means them now.
 They are not only morally imperative, but they reflect the very nature of our God.

-By faith in His sacrifice, by faith in His work in our lives, by growing in our love relationship with Him, we can become more and more conformed to His image day by day.
+By faith in His sacrifice, by faith in His work in our lives, we can become more and more conformed to His image day by day.